LeoVanNierop/jupyter_aws_setup/READMEAWSLINUX.md

 1) Launch an aws instance, make sure that the security group allows http connections on port 9999
 2) ssh in and run:

- sudo apt-get -y install git
+ sudo yum -y install git

  git clone https://github.com/LeoVanNierop/jupyter_aws_setup.git

  cd jupyter_aws_setup

- sudo ./jupyter_server_first_boot_ubuntu.sh
+ sudo ./jupyter_server_first_boot_awslinux.sh

 Go get a coffee, this is going to take a while (approx. 5 minutes on a free tier micro instance)